The Walled Garden at Chartwell

 Churchill the gardener

-The garden provided an essential and practically self-sufficient source of produce for the Churchill family and stock was often sent to Churchill's London home for Mrs Georgina Landemare, the family cook to use.
+As a large country house, Chartwell almost certainly always had a garden to provide fresh fruit and vegetables to the family.
+The garden provided an essential and practically self-sufficient source of produce for the Churchill family.
+For many years fresh produce was sent to Churchill's London home for Mrs Georgina Landemare, the family cook to use, sent by car every Monday and a hamper by train on Thursdays.

 Reinstating the garden